 Prior to FY 1997, the USTP's operations were funded through a combination of direct appropriations and offsetting collections.
 Since FY 1997, the USTP's operations have been funded solely from offsetting collections deposited into the U.S. Trustee System Fund.
-The annual revenue collected during the period FY 1997 through FY 2005, combined with continued operational efficiencies provided sufficient resources to support the USTP's operations, making the need to supplement those revenues with direct appropriations unnecessary.
-As bankruptcy filings continued to increase during the period, approaching almost 1.7 million in FY 2005, the System Fund balance increased as well.
+The annual revenue collected since FY 1997 combined with continued operational efficiencies provided sufficient resources to support the USTP's operations, making the need to supplement those revenues with direct appropriations unnecessary.

 In FY 2006, bankruptcy filings fell dramatically following the effective date of the BAPCPA.
 Collections during the next three fiscal years were insufficient to support the USTP's operations, requiring draw-downs from the U.S. Trustee System Fund totaling \$165.1 million over the 3-year period.
 During FY 2009 the number of filings exceeded 1.3 million and actual collections for the fiscal year totaled over \$226 million.
 As a result, the System Fund grew by almost \$9.2 million in FY 2009.
-Bankruptcy filings increased again, ending FY 2010 at over 1.5 million and resulting in the growth of the System Fund of over \$56.6 million.
-Filings during FY 2011 reached about 1.4 million and the System Fund grew by over \$48 million.
-The USTP projects that collections in fiscal years 2012 and 2013 will exceed amounts made available for obligation, resulting in further growth in System Fund balances.
-The Program is projecting a FY 2012 end-of-year balance of approximately \$250 million in the System Fund.
+From FY 2009 to FY 2012, collections have exceeded amounts made available for obligation.